vbilopav/VerySimpleRestClient/README.md

 ﻿# VerySimpleRestClient

-.NET Standard very simple REST client / `HttpClient` abstraction
+.NET Standard Very Simple REST client ~ My `HttpClient` abstraction

 ## What is it?